Non-commutative effects on gravitational measurements: NC geometry in coordinate coherent state formalism

-It must be noticed that in the limit $\frac{r}{\sqrt{\theta}}\rightarrow \infty$ or $\frac{\sqrt{\theta}}{r}\rightarrow 0$, we obtain the metrics described by (\ref{srn}) \cite{Ansoldi:2006vg}.
-As we know for a typical gravitational system, such as the sun, the value of the terms including $\frac{2GM}{r}$ in (\ref{ncss}) are very small even for lowest value of $r$, which can be the Schwarzschild radius of the gravitational system, so, in the next calculations we can ignore the higher orders without lose of generality.
-To prove that the last term in (\ref{ncss}) is very small, we have plotted this term in terms of different values of parameter $\theta$ for the schwarzschild radius of the sun, $r_\circ$, as shown in Fig. (\ref{sh}).
-It is easy to check that for larger distances, i.e., $r> r_\circ$, the value of the peak decreases.
-Also, we can check this behavior for other gravitational systems but we should pay attention that by increasing the mass, the radius of schwartschild increases, too.
+As we know, for a typical gravitational system such as the sun, the value of the terms including $\frac{2GM}{r}$ in (\ref{ncss}) are very small even for lowest value of $r$, which can be the Sch radius of the gravitational system, so in the next calculations we can ignore its higher orders without loss of generality.
+To prove that the last term in (\ref{ncss}) is very small, we have plotted this term in terms of different values of parameter $\theta$ for the Sch radius of the sun, $r_\circ$, as shown in Fig. (\ref{sh}).
+It is easy to check that for larger distances, i.e., $r> r_\circ$, the height of the peak decreases.
+Also, we can check this behavior for other gravitational systems, but we should pay attention that by increasing the mass, the radius of the Sch increases, too.